 Note: Here is the commandment for the believers to glorify Him morning and evening following the message given to prophet Muhammad as well as the message in the verse, (33:41).

-[39:9] Is he who meditates during the night (am’man huwa qaanitun aanaa-a al-layli), prostrating and standing, fearing the Hereafter and expecting the mercy of his Lord?
-Say: “Are those who know equal to those who do not know?”
-Only those who possess intelligence will take heed.
+[39:9] Is he whoever a devotee to hours of the night prostrating and standing (a-man huwa qaanitun aanaa-a al-layli saajidan wa-qaaiman), fearing the Hereafter and expecting his Lord’s mercy?
+Say: “Do those who know and those who do not know equal?”
+Only possessors of the understanding will take heed.

-Note: Here is the reference of those who would meditate during the night to increase their knowledge.
+Note: Here is the reference of those who are knowledgeable would meditate during the night expecting mercy from God.

 [50:40] And of the night that you shall glorify Him (wa-mina al-layli fa-sabbih’hu), and after prostrating.